-The current National Pricing Model Stability Policy requires that the year-to-year movement in price weights be restricted to a maximum of 20 per cent.
-As a result of the change in methodology for NEP17, 45 clinics were stabilised as they moved beyond the 20% threshold.
+Additionally, the National Pricing Model Stability Policy requires that the year-to-year movement in price weights be restricted to a maximum of 20 percent.
+In NEP18, 30 clinics were stabilised in adherence to the policy.
 Table 13 provides the stabilised clinics broken down to a series level.

-Table 13: Non-Admitted Clinics Stabilised by Series.
+Table 13: Non-Admitted Stabilised Clinics by Series.

-Series Number Clinics Stabilised
+Series Number of Stabilised Clinics

-10: Procedure 4
+10: Procedure 2

-20: Medical 23
+20: Medical 15

-40:Allied 18
+40: Allied 13

 Non-admitted patient cost data was received for eight jurisdictions.
-NHCDC Round 19 included non-admitted data for 221 ABF establishments and 136 Tier 2 Clinics.
-This compares to 188 ABF establishments and 136 Tier 2 Clinics in 2013-14.
+NHCDC Round 20 included non-admitted data for 213 ABF establishments and 141 Tier 2 Clinics, compared to 222 ABF establishments and 136 Tier 2 Clinics in NHCDC Round 19 (2014-15).

-In NEP16, the cost weights were largely determined using the 2012 Ernst & Young Non-admitted and Subacute Care Costing Study (the EY Costing Study).
-The cost weights for NEP17 are based on the same data, but were calibrated against NHCDC Round 19 costs in the same way that NEP15 cost weights were calibrated against Round 17 data.
+In NEP18, the cost weights for some clinics were determined using the 2012 Ernst & Young Non-admitted and Subacute Care Costing Study (the EY Costing Study).
+The direct costs collected were inflated to 2015-16 Inscope costs using a combination of a historical inflation factor of 1.25 to account for overheads, and the current NEP indexation.